zeroincombenze/connector/universal_connector_by_http/README.rst

 Configuration | Configurazione
 ------------------------------

+☰ Settings > Activate the developer mode

-☰ Settings > Technical > Synchronizarion Backend
+☰ Settings > Technical > Synchronization Backend

-Set backend parameters to connect with remote counterparty and then click on button [Check Connection].
+#.
+Set protocol to "By http/https (requests)"
+#.
+Declare remote user and password (password is not visible)
+#.
+Or else, insert Client Key rather than password
+#.
+Declare identity different from Odoo
+#.
+Choose prefix for this backend
+#.
+Declare remote user language
+#.
+Set Endpoint
+#.
+Click on button [Check Connection]

-If Odoo can connect with remote counterparty, backend state is set to checked.
+If Odoo can connect with remote counterparty, backend state is set to "Ready".